patrickfav/density-converter/README.md

 # ![logo](src/main/resources/img/density_converter_icon_36.png) Density Image Converter Tool for Android and iOS

-This is a simple tool that helps **converting single or batches of images** to **Android** and **iOS** specific formats and density versions given the base scale or target width in [dp](http://developer.android.com/guide/practices/screens_support.html#density-independence).
+This is a simple tool that helps **converting single or batches of images** to **Android** and **iOS** specific formats and density versions given the source scale factor or target width in [dp](http://developer.android.com/guide/practices/screens_support.html#density-independence).
 It has a **graphical** and **command line** interface and supports a wide array of image types for reading and conversion including PNG, JPEG, SVG and PSD.
 Using advanced scaling algorithms, it is designed to make conversion of images easy and fast while keeping the image quality high.
 To further optimize the output post processors like **pngcrush** can be used (see section below).